-Alfred 1 is a legacy version of Alfred, which has been superseded by Alfred 2 and Alfred 3 since.
+Alfred 1 is a legacy version of Alfred, which has been superseded by more recent versions of Alfred since.
 It is no longer supported or available for download.

 Upgrading to the latest version

-You can upgrade to your Powerpack license at a discount using your Alfred 1 license, but please note that there is no migration path for your Alfred 1 settings, as Alfred 3 is vastly different and much more powerful than Alfred 1.
+You can upgrade to your Powerpack license at a discount using your Alfred 1 license, but please note that there is no migration path for your Alfred 1 settings, as newer versions of Alfred are vastly different and much more powerful than Alfred 1.

-Upgrade your Alfred 1 Single User or Family license at a discount, by entering your license details here: https://www.alfredapp.com/powerpack/upgrade/
+Upgrade your Alfred 1 Single User at a discount, by entering your license details here: https://www.alfredapp.com/shop/upgrade/

 If you're a Mega Supporter license holder, you are eligible to a free upgrade, so please contact us if you're unable to locate your license.
 Need more license-related help?
 Please contact us on from your registered Powerpack email address and we'll be happy to help you.

 The version of Alfred (1.2) available in the Mac App Store is, and has always been, free to download.
 As such, there are no licenses associated to this version.

 Alfred 4 and the Powerpack features are only available from our website.
 You can download the latest version of Alfred from our website at https://alfredapp.com/ as well as purchase the Powerpack.

 What is the difference between Alfred workflows and extensions?